RTcmix/rtcmix.github.io/reference/instruments/DUMP.md

 p2 | amp |  -  | yes | no |
 p3 | fixed table |  -  | yes | yes |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 The dynamically-controlled values of the p2 'amp' field will print unless the optional p3 parameter is present.
 See the *Usage Notes* below.